LDAORL/LDA-ORL/README.md

 This repository contains the official implementation of
 **A Snapshot of Influence: A Local Data Attribution Framework for Online Reinforcement Learning** (NeurIPS 2025 ${\textsf{\color{red}oral}}$), the first framework of data attribution for online reinforcement learning.
-We also propose Iterative Influence-Based Filtering (IIF), an algorithm that improves sample efficiency, computational efficiency, and final returns for PPO.
+We also propose Iterative Influence-Based Filtering (IIF), an algorithm that improves sample efficiency, computational efficiency, and final returns for online RL.

 Our paper can be accessed [here](https://arxiv.org/abs/2510.12345).